maarifa-org/dt-maarifa/README.md

     ```

 * **PHP Code Sniffer**
-  * Run `./vendor/bin/phpcs` to see list of PHP format errors
+  * Run `composer run lint` to see list of PHP format errors
-  * Run `./vendor/bin/phpcbf` to auto-fix all possible format errors
+  * Run `composer run lintfix` to auto-fix all possible format errors